kdy201/HPDM-172-Group-Project-/README.md

 ---

-# 🧪 SQL Queries & Their Purpose
+# SQL Queries

 Each SQL file in the `/queries` folder corresponds to a required task.

 ### Query 1 — Doctors working at a specific hospital
 Lists all doctors assigned to a chosen hospital.

-### Query 2 — All prescriptions for a particular patient
+### Query 2 — All prescriptions for a particular patient ordered by the prescription date
 Shows all prescriptions ordered by most recent.

 ### Query 3 — All prescriptions prescribed by a particular doctor